 DANIEL: THRIVING IN A GODLESS CULTURE

-A. We believers living in a spiritually decaying, godless culture, need to live affirmatively in victory over sin.
+A. As believers living in a spiritually decaying, godless culture, we need to live affirmatively in victory over sin.

 B. Daniel as a young man was taken captive by godless Babylonians, and he lived through Persia's conquest of Babylon, righteously and wisely serving the Lord in a godless culture as a great example for us.